 Requirements for Information Furnishers

-- Cannot report inaccurate information
+- They cannot report inaccurate information.

 Dealing With FCRA Violations